Programming-The-Next-Step-2021/Week_1/README.md

 Outside of the course for which this program was made, please make your own API key through spoonacular in order to run the program.
 This can be changed under api_key.

+Use:
+When inputting your ingredients please seperate each with a comma.
+If the program does not show you any recipes, then you have probably misspelled the ingredients or made an input mistake.

+When you select a recipe the main window will stay open, here you can continue to click on anothe recipe.
+The window won't close until you close it.